 - It didn’t happen because Steven squashed the pizza into the container on the bike

-- It didn’t happen because Steven did not care it was late as he may get a better tip
+- It didn’t happen because Steven did not care it was late because he may get a better tip

 In their individual roles:

-- Gustav only cares about making the best pizza, which he does, but then puts it behind him, where it then becomes invisible to him, while he focuses on his next creation
+- Gustav only cares about making the best pizza, which he does.
+However, he then puts it behind him, where it then becomes invisible to him, while he focuses on his next creation

-- Jane only cares about boxing the pizza’s up in a timely manner, and finds it acceptable to miss a key step in the process (the inclusion of the pizza table) if directed by her manager to do so
+- Jane only cares about boxing the pizzas up in a timely manner.
+She finds it acceptable to miss a key step in the process (the inclusion of the pizza table) if directed by her manager to do so.

-- Steven thinks it is heroic to try to carry 15 pizza’s when he knows the safe carrying load is 10 pizza’s.
-Steven also doesn’t even want the pizza to arrive on time, as it benefits him personally to be a few minutes late as he will probably get a larger tip
+- Steven thinks it is heroic to try to carry 15 pizzas when he knows the safe carrying load is 10 pizzas.
+Steven also doesn’t even want the pizza to arrive on time.
+This is because it benefits him personally to be a few minutes late, since he will probably get a larger tip

-- Claudio is looking at his stores figures, and getting pizza out the door, is more important that getting the “best pizza” out the door.
+- Claudio is looking at his stores figures,.
+Getting pizza out the door is more important that getting the “best pizza” out the door.

 The group is siloed and not connected by a shared goal or vision, and so they do not feel a collective sense of ownership.